apache/kudu/docs/design-docs/raft-remote-bootstrap.md

 1. `AddReplica(tablet_id, TS to_add, Role role)`
 2. `RemoveReplica(tablet_id, TS to_remove)`

-### New tablet server remote bootstrap RPC
+### New tablet server tablet copy RPC

-Remote bootstrap allows a tablet snapshot to be moved to a new server.
-A `StartRemoteBootstrap()` RPC call will be available on each tablet server.
-When a leader determines that a follower needs log entries prior to what is available on the leader side, or when it detects that a follower does not host a given tablet, it sends the follower an RPC to instruct the follower to initiate remote bootstrap.
+Tablet Copy allows a tablet snapshot to be moved to a new server.
+A `StartTabletCopy()` RPC call will be available on each tablet server.
+When a leader determines that a follower needs log entries prior to what is available on the leader side, or when it detects that a follower does not host a given tablet, it sends the follower an RPC to instruct the follower to initiate tablet copy.
 Optionally, this callback is made idempotent by passing the latest OpId in the follower's log as an argument.

-### Management of remote bootstrap jobs
+### Management of tablet copy jobs

-Since remotely bootstrapping a tablet may involve copying many GB of data, we likely need to support operational visibility into ongoing remote bootstrap jobs, run them on their own thread pool, support cancellation, etc. TBD to enumerate all of this in detail.
+Since copying a tablet may involve copying many GB of data, we likely need to support operational visibility into ongoing tablet copy jobs, run them on their own thread pool, support cancellation, etc. TBD to enumerate all of this in detail.

-## Design & implementation of tablet remote bootstrap
+## Design & implementation of tablet tablet copy

 ### Tablet auto-vivification

-A leader could cause a tablet to auto-create / auto-vivify itself if it doesn't already exist by sending a StartRemoteBootstrap RPC to the tablet server.
+A leader could cause a tablet to auto-create / auto-vivify itself if it doesn't already exist by sending a StartTabletCopy RPC to the tablet server.
 Not requiring the Master to explicitly invoke a CreateTablet() RPC before adding a replica to a consensus config makes adding a new peer much simpler to implement on the Master side.